Suica vs. ICOCA 2026: Which IC Card is Best for Your Japan Trip?

-Suica and ICOCA are two types of contactless IC cards that are widely used throughout Japan to pay for public transportation, shopping, and vending machines.
-Both are issued by JR (Japan Railways) and can be used on subways, buses, and private railways in Tokyo and the Kansai region (Osaka, Kyoto, etc.).
+The Suica and ICOCA cards are highly popular contactless IC cards in Japan, providing a convenient way to pay for public transportation, shopping, and vending machines.
+These cards, issued by JR (Japan Railways), are compatible with subways, buses, and private railways in both Tokyo and the Kansai region (Osaka, Kyoto, etc.).

-You can purchase Suica and ICOCA through ticket vending machines or at JR counters.
-On subways, buses, and private railways, you can simply place your Suica or ICOCA card on the card reader of the ticket cutting machine, and the fare will be automatically deducted without the need to purchase a separate ticket.
+Acquiring Suica and ICOCA cards is easy; they can be purchased from ticket vending machines or JR service counters.
+When using them on subways, buses, or private railways, users simply need to tap their card on the reader at the ticket gate, and the fare is automatically deducted, eliminating the need to buy a separate ticket.

 CDJapan Rental has a great deal on pocket wifi, with a range of flexible plans starting at ¥187/day.